 \section{DISTRIBUTED COORDINATION}

-Problem~\eqref{eq:MPC_centralized} is a centralized coordination formulation that simultaneously optimizes over all the robots' states $\mathbf{z}^i$ and the collision avoidance variables $\boldsymbol{\lambda}_{ij}, \boldsymbol{\lambda}_{ji}, \mathbf{s}_{ij}$ (for all $i=1,...,M$, $j\neq i$), that is, the number of variables to optimize is proportional to the number of robots.
-This is computationally expensive when $M$ is large, making the centralized formulation not scalable with the number of robots.
-Our goal is to remove the need of a central coordinator and make the problem scalable with the number of robots (allowing the robots to coordinate and locally solve smaller sub-problems in parallel).
+Problem~\eqref{eq:MPC_centralized} is a centralized coordination formulation that simultaneously optimizes over all the vehicles' states $\mathbf{z}^i$ and the collision avoidance variables $\boldsymbol{\lambda}_{ij}, \boldsymbol{\lambda}_{ji}, \mathbf{s}_{ij}$ (for all $i=1,...,M$, $j\neq i$), that is, the number of variables to optimize is proportional to the number of vehicles.
+This is computationally expensive when $M$ is large, making the centralized formulation not scalable with the number of vehicles.
+Our goal is to remove the need for a central coordinator and make the problem scalable with the number of vehicles (allowing the vehicles to coordinate and locally solve smaller sub-problems in parallel).

-By looking at the structure of Problem~\eqref{eq:MPC_centralized}, we notice that the collision avoidance constraints \eqref{eq:coupling_constraint}-\eqref{eq:coupling_sep_hyp_neg} create a coupling among the robots.
+By looking at the structure of Problem~\eqref{eq:MPC_centralized}, we notice that the collision avoidance constraints \eqref{eq:coupling_constraint}-\eqref{eq:coupling_sep_hyp_neg} create a coupling among the vehicles.
 In addition, Constraint \eqref{eq:coupling_constraint} creates a nonlinear coupling between the state variables $\mathbf{z}^i$,$\mathbf{z}^j$ and the collision avoidance variables $\boldsymbol{\lambda}_{ij}$,$\boldsymbol{\lambda}_{ji}$.
-To break-up these couplings and devise the proposed distributed algorithm, we rely on the dual structure we originally used to formulate Problem~\ref{eq:MPC_centralized} and on the ability of MPC to generate predictions.
-In particular, our idea is to solve Problem~\eqref{eq:MPC_centralized} by using a bi-level optimization scheme, that is, we replace the central coordinator by using two independent optimizations that perform alternating optimization of the dual variables (associated with the collision avoidance constraints) and of primal state variables, respectively, as Algorithm~\ref{alg_coordination} details.
+To break up these couplings and devise the proposed distributed algorithm, we rely on the dual structure we originally used to formulate Problem~\eqref{eq:MPC_centralized} and on the ability of MPC to generate predictions.
+In particular, our idea is to solve Problem~\eqref{eq:MPC_centralized} by using an alternating optimization scheme, that is, we replace the central coordinator~\eqref{eq:MPC_centralized} by using two independent optimizations that perform alternating optimization of the dual variables (associated with the collision avoidance constraints) and of primal state variables, respectively, as Algorithm~\ref{alg_coordination} details.
 The idea of alternating has a long history in the optimization literature.
 In particular, the closest approaches to the one presented here are \cite{Rey2018} and \cite{VanParys2017} which use ADMM for distributed collision avoidance.
 The core difference between these approaches and ours is that our alternating optimization scheme is based on reformulation of collision avoidance using duality theory and exploiting the dual structure of the problem for decomposition.
 Also, our approach is based on polytopic representation of the vehicles which facilitates navigation in tight environments by modeling the exact dimensions of the vehicle without over-approximation.
 However, the previous studies \cite{Rey2018} consider the vehicle shape as a simple circle, which is not advantageous where the environment is tight.